When Declaring Bankruptcy – Can I travel overseas?

 As long as you do the things that you are required to do while bankrupt, you can get permission from the trustee to travel overseas from Western Australia.

-This usually involves paying $150 to the Trustee and filling in an online form.
+This usually involves paying $150 to the Trustee and completing an online form.

-It is doable but there are some things you need to understand.
+It is possible but there are some things you need to know.

-Give Bankruptcy Advice Perth a call at 1300 795 575 if you are not sure, and we can guide you through the finer points about traveling overseas while bankrupt.
+Give Bankruptcy Experts Perth a call at 1300 795 575 if you are uncertain, and we can lead you through the finer points about traveling overseas while bankrupt.